BigPolarBear1/factorization/README.md

 To build: python3 setup.py build_ext --inplace</br>
 To run: python3 run_qs.py -keysize 120  -base 2000 -debug 1 -lin_size 100_000 -quad_size 1</br></br>

 Big speed gains.
-We can now do 120 bit in a few seconds AAAAAAAAAAAND potentially finish earlier before reaching the amount of smooths normal SIQS would require.
+We can now do 120 bit in a few seconds AAAAAAAAAAAND potentially finish earlier before reaching the amount of smooths normal SIQS would require (this depends on a few settings, I'll find the optimal settings later once I get above 200-bit.. which is where this approach should start showing its strength).
 Just run with the above command.
 I will keep tinkering an upload improvements as I go.